Abbe May: Life and career

-In 2008 she formed a side project, The Devil & Abbe May, which was a "more country blues outfit", with Douglas, Archer, Pickett and Stone, joined by David Craft on vocals and harmonica; and Jesse Woodward on banjo and bass guitar.
+In 2008, she formed a side project, The Devil & Abbe May, which was a "more country blues outfit", with Douglas, Archer, Pickett and Stone, joined by David Craft on vocals and harmonica; and Jesse Woodward on banjo and bass guitar.
 This group issued an album, Hoodoo You Do in that year.
-Amazon.com's editorial review declares "[it] is a shambolic voodoo blues album that is both hauntingly beautiful and disarmingly humorous.
+Amazon's editorial review declares "[it] is a shambolic voodoo blues album that is both hauntingly beautiful and disarmingly humorous.
 A five star album from a five star eccentric".

-From 2010 Abbe May performed under her own name and released her debut solo album, Design Desire, in July 2011.
+From 2010, Abbe May performed under her own name and released her debut solo album, Design Desire, in July 2011.
 Zuel noted that May is "drawing from urban and country blues rather than pub rock boogie, riding on swing rather than just thrust, wearing its open sexiness lightly and its wicked humour comfortably" and she had delivered "a rock album smarter and tougher than the rest".
 According to May it is "about love and lust and the mysteries and miseries that accompany those things.
 I didn't consciously sit down and decide to write about these themes but I guess they were playing on my mind at the time of writing these songs".

 May released another album, Kiss My Apocalypse, in May 2013.
 Cate Summers at theMusic.com.au felt May had "made a swift U-turn on her previously guitar-heavy style, and this new album highlights her subsequent transition towards what she’s labeled 'doom pop'".
 Mess+Noise's Kate Hennessey noted that May is "strong, talented, irreverent and sexual; aspects of being a woman that are so rarely role-modeled in a holistic way – or in a way that talks to me – that I want to defend her against comments that seem irritatingly reductive" and despite some fans' fears that "ditching the blues muse and aspiring to a mainstream pop aesthetic would leach her authenticity.
 The opposite occurs ...
 By snipping ties to the blues' ground-bound earthiness, May’s self-expression can – and has – soared, and she's transmitting more personally than ever".
 At the ARIA Music Awards of 2013 May was nominated for Best Female Artist for Kiss My Apocalypse.